ILIAS-eLearning/ILIAS/docs/documentation/review.md

   in othe methods of the framework.

-Please give us a feedback untill the end of the week indicating how long it will take to answer the questions given, react to the suggestions and implement our change requests.
+Please give a feedback until the end of the week indicating how long it will take to answer the questions given, react to the suggestions and implement our change requests.